15 Super Fun Things to Do in Napier

 Location: End of Lighthouse Road, Bluff Hill, Napier.

 Napier is the hub of the Hawke’s Bay region, one of the most popular winemaking regions in New Zealand!
 It would almost be a sin to not get out there and taste the local wines in the heart of where it is all made.
-Plenty of tour operators can take you on a winery crawl from Napier.
+Plenty of tour operators, such as Vines and Views or Hawke’s Bay Scenic Tours, can take you on a winery crawl from Napier.
 Alternatively, do a self-guided tour by bike or car (just don’t drink and drive) to cellar doors offering tastings and tours, such as Church Road, Mission Estate and Brookfields Vineyards.

 Location: All over the Hawke’s Bay region.
 Church Road is 8.4km from Napier at 150 Church Road, Taradale.
 Mission Estate is 8km from Napier at 198 Church Road, Poraiti.
 Brookfields Vineyards is 9km from Napier at 378 Brookfields Road, Meeanee.